7Zenox/talewind/README.md

         tensorboard --logdir ./AI/logs/fit

 * The requirements to run the backend can be found inside [this folder](./backend/).
-[NEEDS UPDATE FOR DJANGO]

 * While the whole project is currently being deployed on Vercel, it is highly experimental and needs a modest amount of work on the backend and frontend to come to completion.
+UPDATE: The backend could not be deployed to Vercel as the size of the dependencies was too high for the platform.
+We will look into hosting using AWS/Heroku if the project ends up gaining enough traction among peers/professors.

+## `INSTRUCTIONS`

+1. To try running the entire app yourself, make sure you have all the dependencies installed.
+The dependencies for frontend can be installed by running in the FRONTEND folder:

+        npm install next react react-dom

+2. And run the following command to install the dependencies for the backend.

+        pip install -r ./backend/requirements.txt

+3. Next, open two terminal windows.
+Run the command to start the backend server as follows.

+        cd ./backend
+        uvicorn app:app --port 3030

+4. And run the following for the frontend server.

+        cd ./ frontend
+        npm run dev

+5. Visit [localhost:3000](http://localhost:3000) and you should see the frontend of the website.